characters will frequently have obviously artificial eyes

 Live Action TV

-- In Battlestar Galactica, the eye of each Cylon glows.
+- In Battlestar Galactica and its remake, the eye of each Cylon glows.

-- Animal Zords in Power Rangers have glowing eyes, as do the Megazords.
+- Animal Zords in Super Sentai and Power Rangers have glowing eyes, as do the Megazords.

 - In Kamen Rider, many Riders have eyepieces that light up, though circumstances for doing so differ.
 No matter when or if a Rider's eyepieces usually light, when morphing at the same time as Kamen Rider Decade, the eyepieces will flash when the transformation sequence finishes, right alongside Decade, whose eyepieces always do.